Google data centers: Summa papermill

-Modular container data centers

-In 2005, Google was researching a containerized modular data center.
-Google filed a patent application for this technology in 2003.

 Floating data centers

 In 2013, the press revealed the existence of Google's floating data centers along the coasts of the states of California (Treasure Island's Building 3) and Maine.
 The development project was maintained under tight secrecy.
 The data centers are 250 feet long, 72 feet wide, 16 feet deep.
 The patent for an in-ocean data center cooling technology was bought by Google in 2009 (along with a wave-powered ship-based data center patent in 2008).
-Shortly thereafter, Google declared that the two massive and secretly-built infrastructures were merely "interactive learning centers, [...] a space where people can learn about new technology."
+Shortly thereafter, Google declared that the two massive and secretly built infrastructures were merely "interactive learning centers, [...] a space where people can learn about new technology."

 Google halted work on the barges in late 2013 and began selling off the barges in 2014.

 Software

 Most of the software stack that Google uses on their servers was developed in-house.
-According to a well-known Google employee, C++, Java, Python and (more recently) Go are favored over other programming languages.
+According to a well-known former Google employee in 2006, C++, Java, Python and (more recently) Go are favored over other programming languages.
 For example, the back end of Gmail is written in Java and the back end of Google Search is written in C++.
 Google has acknowledged that Python has played an important role from the beginning, and that it continues to do so as the system grows and evolves.

 The software that runs the Google infrastructure includes: